Basaglia Law: General objectives

 The general objectives of Law 180/1978 included creating a decentralised community service of treating and rehabilitating mental patients and preventing mental illness and promoting comprehensive treatment, particularly through services outside a hospital network.
 Law 180/1978 introduced significant change in the provision of psychiatric care.
 The emphasis has shifted from defense of society towards better meeting of patients' wants through community care.
 New hospitalizations to the “old style” mental hospitals stopped instantly.
-The law required re-hospitalizations to cease without two years.
+The law required re-hospitalizations to cease within two years.
 Nobody was involuntarily discharged into the community.

 History

 The new Italian law was created after conducting the long-term pilot experiments of deinstitutionalization in a number of cities (including Gorizia, Arezzo, Trieste, Perugia, Ferrara) between 1961 and 1978.
 These pilot experiments succeeded in demonstrating that it was possible to replace outdated custodial care in psychiatric hospitals with alternative community care.
 The demonstration consisted in showing the effectiveness of the new system of care per its ability to make a gradual and ultimate closure of psychiatric hospitals possible, while the new services, which can appropriately be called “alternative” instead of “complementary” to the psychiatric hospitals, were being created.
 These services include unstaffed apartments, supervised hostels, group homes, day centers, and cooperatives managed by patients.

 In the early sixties, a critical factor for development of the new Law was the availability of widespread reform movements across the country led by the trade unions, the working class, university students, and radical and leftist parties.
 This unique social milieu led to the passing of innovative legislative bills including legislation on rights for workers, abortion, divorce and finally, Law 180.